I can’t say I didn’t see this coming. Since we all found out the election results, I’m trying not to say the sentence that begins with “I told you….”

 “I wouldn’t blame him,” I said.
 The guy to his right laughed.

 I’m back at home, in the recliner by the wood stove trying to take a nap but sleep is elusive.
 My husband said we’ll survive.
 The house is paid for, there’s food in the freezer, a large woodpile outside, and ten acres of hard wood if we need more.
 He’s got work and I do too, for the winter.
-The 401K would have got us through two years, if we were frugal.
+The 401K will get us through two years, if we’re frugal.
 Health insurance is another story but we’ve been here before.

 “Education is the anvil on which democracy is forged.” ~ Thomas Jefferson